eva-barczykowska/rb_109/README.md

 - [ ] Create a Table of Contents, here, so all aspects of the study guide can be easily accessed.
 - [ ] Create collection space for explanation of "useful methods", generate my own examples for each.
 - [ ] Collect number of code snippets and write out my own explanation of what is happening within each (single document)
-- [ ] Create some "practice tests" that I can use for timed practice
+- [x] Create some "practice tests" that I can use for timed practice
+- [ ] Take timed practice test